aecpcr/aec-production-control-room/README.md

 ## Foucs
 The main areas of focus will be:
-* Development and installation of three site-mounted physical Control Room demonstrators at Heathrow, HS2 Euston and A303 Highway by SME partner MissionRoom;
+* Development and installation of three site-mounted physical Control Room demonstrators by SME partner MissionRoom;
 * Installation of fourth physical master Control Room at DfT HQ in Whitehall;
 * Novel open source data aggregation and filtering interface by Mace, Costain and SMEs;
 *Academic research establishing the industry business model transformation required.
 Plus RoI, impact and case studies for business exploitation upon completion by UCL and Imperial College.